zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 ```

 One possible solution to this would be to make sure all values being added
 together are the same data type.
-We can't really convert
+We can't convert `"is the loneliest number"`
-`"is the loneliest number"` into a number, but we can convert `1` into a string:
+into a number, but we can convert `1` into a string:

 ```rb
 1.to_s + "is the loneliest number"